ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 * Here we can see the training loss, training accuracy, validation loss, and validation accuracy for each epoch
 * Depending on the validation split, you will see different results, your epochs might stop at 4, and you might get different accuracy values.
 * In my case, Tensorflow gave me better values than scikit learn, this might be different for you.
-* You will notice that if you keep running the model, you will keep seeing different results, once again this si because of a low number of data and their uneven distribution between different categories.
+* You will notice that if you keep running the model, you will keep seeing different results, once again this is because of a low number of data and their uneven distribution between different categories.

 # Tensorflow Learn: Interpreting our results (Optional)